jdhern17/LinuxQuizzer/SECURITY.md

 - **Rate-Limiting**: Implements rate limiting on all API requests to prevent abuse.
 - **Disabling Introspection in Production**: Once deployed, GraphQL introspection is disabled to prevent attackers from discovering API structure.

+- use OWASP here:

+add this:

+Protection Against DOM-based XSS

+This application is built using React, which provides built-in protections against DOM-based XSS attacks, aligning with the OWASP Top 10 vulnerabilities list.
+React automatically escapes dynamic content in JSX, preventing malicious scripts from being injected into the DOM.
+Additionally, the use of dangerouslySetInnerHTML is minimized and, when necessary, any raw HTML input is manually sanitized to mitigate potential security risks.
+This approach helps protect against client-side XSS vulnerabilities, which are a critical area highlighted by OWASP.

 ---

 ## Layer 7: Data Security